endpot/ImageX/README.md

 # ImageX
 A free image host built with laravel and MinIO (Recommend: minio gateway b2 mode).

-Demo: [iEndPot](https://i.endpot.com)
+**ImageX has been refactored using GoLang, and opensourced at [endpot/ImageGo](https://github.com/endpot/ImageGo).**

 # Features
 1. Built on Laravel, the best PHP Framework